eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Demonstrated ability to lead technical efforts with teams of people will also be beneficial.
 	- The monthly salary range for this position is $6431-$8642 and is expected to start at $7843 or above.
 	- This is a full-time 3 year, postdoctoral appointment with the possibility of renewal based upon satisfactory job performance, continuing availability of funds and ongoing operational needs.
 You must have less than 2 years of paid postdoctoral experience.
 Salary for Postdoctoral positions depends on years of experience post-degree.
++ skill set:
+	- ML Hardware Accelerator Modeling (Boston or Bay Area)
+	- Lightmatter builds chips for artificial intelligence computing.
+Our architecture leverages unique properties of light to enable fast and efficient inference and training engines.
+If you're a collaborative engineer or scientist who has a passion for innovation, solving challenging technical problems and doing impactful work like building the world's first optical computers, consider joining the team at Lightmatter!
+	- We are looking for talented software engineers to help us build the next generation of AI processors and systems.
+In this role, you will be responsible for developing tools that enable the design of high performance ML accelerators and an optimized software stack.
+You'll be working with multiple software teams, as well as digital, analog, and photonic designers, to ensure that both our software and hardware can achieve a generational leap in ML performance.
+	- Design, development, and maintenance of functional and performance models of upcoming hardware
+	- Participate in the co-design process by working closely with hardware teams to iterate on early performance models, adding fidelity as designs progress
+	- Collaborate with machine learning teams to construct and evaluate the performance of machine learning workloads
+	- Build cycle approximate performance and bit-accurate functional models that further the co-design process and allow the software teams to build and optimize our next generation software stack
+	- Collaborate with Design Verification teams to validate hardware against the simulators
+	- Contribute to a system-level simulator that integrates the accelerator simulator into a larger system simulator
+	- Support the development and optimization of our software stack by diagnosing and fixing issues across the simulator and software stack
+	- BS or higher in computer/software engineering, electrical engineering, or related field.
+	- 5+ years of industry experience in mapping algorithms to hardware accelerators, hardware modeling, computer architecture, or related fields
+	- Proficient with C++ and Python
+	- Strong understanding of computer architecture
+	- Familiarity with machine learning workloads
+	- Experience in mapping software algorithms to hardware accelerators
+	- Experience with modeling and analysis of machine learning accelerator architectures
+	- Proficient developing in a Linux-based environment
+	- Experience working with or modeling distributed hardware and workloads
++ skill set:
+	- Software Engineer – AI/Machine Learning software product development
+	- To further sustain and accelerate its growth, Cadence Belgium is looking for a Software Engineer – AI/Machine learning software product development to join the international team based in Brussels.
+	- Cadence Belgium is part of Cadence, a pivotal leader in electronic design and computational expertise, using its Intelligent System Design strategy to turn design concepts into reality.
+Cadence customers are the world’s most creative and innovative companies, delivering extraordinary electronic products from chips to boards to systems for the most dynamic market applications.
+	- Cadence Belgium develops simulation software for fluid flows, multiphysics and optimization, widely used by engineers and designers in a large range of fluid engineering applications, from aerospace, power generation and energy to race cars and ships.
+Cadence Belgium is extending its work force and is looking for qualified new colleagues.
+	- By joining Cadence Belgium you will build the next generation AI/ML based software product and collaborate with experts in the world of simulation and Artificial Intelligence/Machine Learning.
+Our teams are fully committed to develop and implement creative solutions.
+We believe that quality, rigor, and innovation are key to success.
+With a team of highly skilled and motivated co-workers, we offer a stimulating, young and multicultural environment with career growth opportunities and internal mobility.
+	- Join our technical team and contribute to the development of our CFD simulations.
+	- As a Software Engineer AI/Machine learning software product development, your main responsibilities will be:
+	- Building the next generation AI/ML software product
+	- Contributing to front-end developments in C++, QML, and Python
+	- Developing and maintaining the tool chain and Graphical User Interface of our novel Machine-Learning product
+	- Working with the Machine-Learning core team to identify and translate their requests into state-of-the-art interactive software
+	- Working with the Product Engineering teams identify and translate end user requirements into state-of-the-art interactive software
+	- Understand and follow best software practices through design and code review, testing and validation.
+	- Keeping abreast of the latest trends and technology in the field of human-computer interaction design pushing forward innovation and creativity in this domain
+	- A bachelor’s or master’s degree in computer science, Mathematics, Physics or Engineering, with experience in the development of 3D visualization applications
+	- In-depth knowledge of C++, Python and JavaScript (or QML) languages
+	- Knowledge of Linux and Windows (basics)
+	- Passionate about UI/UX development and keeping up to date with the latest trends
+	- Write clean, structured, and maintainable code
+	- Fluent English language is a prerequisite for the role.
+	- Experience using the Qt framework is an asset
+	- A prior experience with development of GUI or tool chain for industrial CAE/CAD/CFD packages is an asset
+	- French or Dutch language skill is a plus
+	- You should be highly motivated and dynamic, have good communication and analytical skills, be a stress-resistant problem solver, be a team player able to meet the highest quality standards, and ideally have a passion for programming.
++ skill set:
+	- Staff Machine Learning Engineer
+	- Synopsys Central Engineering (SCE) team is looking for Software Engineering Experts with an excellent focus on solving complex problems, and capable of leading & building an excellent team.
+	- As a part of the Synopsys SCE team, you will be working with a world-class team of software engineers and architects on the mission to build our state of art tools, and you would be expected to conceptualize and develop new tools & applications with cutting-edge technology.
+You will work together from requirement elicitation, design, implementation, and testing phases to production deployment in the cloud environment and on-prem.
+	- Leading and driving the team technically,
+	- To design and implement  AI/ML based solutions
+	- To incorporate AI/ML technology into existing tools
+	- To re-design and develop existing applications for key R&D productivity
+	- BSc / MSc in the domain of Computer/Electronics Engineering or Computer Science
+	- 7+ years of relevant industry experience in developing and productizing software solutions
+	- Exemplary leadership and team-working skills
+	- Solid background in Data Structures & Algorithms
+	- Knowledge of Machine Learning & Data Science
+	- Excellent programming skills, preferably in Python
+	- Knowledge of cloud technologies
+	- Exposure to distributed computing will be an added advantage
+	- Quick learning and adaption to new technologies